Nevada recreational marijuana laws

 When does my Nevada medical card expire?

-Medical cannabis cards in Nevada are good for just one year from the date they were issued.
+Medical cannabis cards in Nevada can be good for one year ($50) or two years ($100) from the date of issue.

 Nevada marijuana growing laws